 Built as a departure platform for Great Barrier Reef cruises in 1986, Palm Cove Jetty became a popular fishing spot after strong swells made the site unsuitable.
 Bordered by rocky headlands, the jetty juts out around 40m into the sea between Ellis Beach and Clifton Beach.
 It is a great place to catch Spanish and school mackerel, or even a barramundi if you’re lucky.
 The kids, meanwhile, will love hooking whiting, stripeys, grunter and flathead.
-Pop into Bransford’s Tackle Shop and Fishing Museum at Clifton Beach for tips before you throw in a line.
+Pop into Bransford’s Tackle Shop at Clifton Beach for tips before you throw in a line.

 Hartley's Crocodile Adventures

 See crocodiles up to 5m long shoot high out of the water to eat chickens being dangled in front of them during a lagoon cruise at Hartley’s Crocodile Adventures.
 Then stroll the timber boardwalks and pathways to see lizards, cassowaries, snakes and koalas, and learn more about them during presentations and feeding times.
-The attraction, a 15-minute drive north of Palm Cove at Wangetti, is fun and educational, with the regular wildlife presentations including cassowary feeding, a snake show, and the Crocodile Attack Show, during which a keeper gets into the water with a crocodile.
-Lilies Restaurant, which overlooks the lagoon (and its croc inhabitants), is a lovely spot for lunch and you can buy souvenirs at Paperbark Gift Shop and learn about the evolution of Australia’s wildlife at Gondwana Gateway.
+The attraction, a 15-minute drive north of Palm Cove at Wangetti, is fun and educational, with the regular wildlife presentations including cassowary feeding, a snake show, and the Crocodile Attack Show, during which a keeper gets into the enclosure with a crocodile.
+Lilies Bistro, which overlooks the lagoon (and its croc inhabitants), is a lovely spot for lunch and you can buy souvenirs at Paperbark Gift Shop and learn about the evolution of Australia’s wildlife at Gondwana Gateway.

 Spend a day hanging out at Palm Cove beach enjoying simple pleasures such as building sandcastles, swimming in the warm tropical water and playing beach cricket.
 Patrolled by lifeguards, the beach has small waves and is safe for swimming — just stick to the net enclosures, particularly during stinger season (November to May).
 Williams Esplanade, parallel to the beach, provides ample parking and there are plenty of palm trees to provide shade and grassy areas to enjoy a picnic lunch.
-You can also fish off the beach at high tide.

 Holidays are the perfect time to try new things – and Palm Cove provides great conditions for kids to learn to kayak, snorkel or have a go at stand-up paddle boarding.
 Palm Cove Watersports, conveniently located in Williams Esplanade, offers a variety of tours.
 Early risers will love the sunrise tour, while the half-day snorkelling and kayaking adventure to Double Island provides a great opportunity to look for blue spotted lagoon rays, turtles and dolphins and peek at the exclusive Double Island Resort, where Hollywood stars including Jennifer Aniston and Keanu Reeves have stayed in the past.